Phonograph cylinder: Preservation of cylinder recordings

 Because of the nature of the recording medium, playback of many cylinders can cause degradation of the recording.
 The replay of cylinders diminishes their fidelity and degrades their recorded signals.
 Additionally, when exposed to humidity, mold can penetrate a cylinder's surface and cause the recording to have surface noise.
 Currently, the only professional machines manufactured for the playback of cylinder recordings are the Archéophone player, designed by Henri Chamoux and the "Endpoint Cylinder and Dictabelt Machine" by Nicholas Bergh.
-The Archéophone is used by the Edison National Historic Site, Bowling Green State University (Bowling Green, Ohio), The Department of Special Collections, Donald C Davidson Library at The University of California, Santa Barbara, and many other libraries and archives, including the Endpoint by The New York Public Library for the Performing Arts.
+The Archéophone is used by the Edison National Historic Site, Bowling Green State University (Bowling Green, Ohio), the Department of Special Collections at the University of California, Santa Barbara Library, and many other libraries and archives, including the Endpoint by The New York Public Library for the Performing Arts.

 In an attempt to preserve the historic content of the recordings, cylinders can be read with a confocal microscope and converted to a digital audio format.
 The resulting sound clip in most cases sounds better than stylus playback from the original cylinder.
 Having an electronic version of the original recordings enables archivists to open access to the recordings to a wider audience.
 This technique also has the potential to allow for reconstruction of damaged or broken cylinders.